 Rising tuition rates and reduced education investment have put access to higher education at risk.
 Last year, over $400 million was cut from the UW and technical college systems and the result: larger class sizes, higher tuition and fewer classes.

 A university education, we are told, is the ticket to middle class prosperity.
 Student loan debt, however, has severely threatened the cost effectiveness of education.
 An estimated 33% of students receiving bachelor’s degrees in 2008 will still be paying off student loans in 2028.
 Student loan debt is likely to prove a major factor in the economic decisions of college graduates.

 Wisconsin ranks fifteenth highest in student loan debt nationally.
-Groundbreaking research from the Institute for One Wisconsin showed the average monthly student loan payment for college graduates to be $388 in Wisconsin.
-But the length of student loan debt was nearly 19 years for graduates' with bachelor's degrees and 22 years for graduate or professional degrees.
+Groundbreaking research from the One Wisconsin Institute showed the average monthly student loan payment for college graduates to be $388 in Wisconsin.
+But the length of student loan debt was nearly 19 years for graduates’ with bachelor’s degrees and 22 years for graduate or professional degrees.